Live online events

-Join us from the comfort of your living room, garden or even your work environment for our NEW online delivery of Play Matters – The Importance of Play.
+Join us from the comfort of your home or work environment for our NEW online delivery of Play Matters – The Importance of Play.
 As with the Face to Face event, our online event is also a NESA APPROVED PD.

 This dynamic webinar by Dr Dee O’Connor and our Walker Learning Consultant examines through presentation slides, video, expert panel discussions and audience Q&A the importance of child-initiated and self-directed play experiences, and how educators can optimise young children’s learning through a play-based pedagogy.

-This PD is split into two manageable sessions, 3 hours on the first day and 2 hours on the second day.
-Dr Dee O’Connor, Associate Professor of Education at the University of Notre Dame, Australia – specialising in Early Childhood Education will be presenting on the first day.
+This PD is split into two manageable 2.5 hour sessions over 2 consecutive days.
+On the first day Dr Dee O’Connor, Associate Professor of Education at the University of Notre Dame, Australia – specialising in Early Childhood Education will be presenting.
 Dee holds over 25 years of experience in the field of Early Childhood Education and her research relates to play, learning environments, creativity and child development through education.
-She will explore:
+In this session Dr. O’Connor will:

-At the end of her session, she will be joined by our Walker Learning consultant for an expert panel discussion and audience Q&A.
+At the end of her session, Dee will be joined by our Walker Learning consultant for an expert panel discussion and audience Q&A.

-On the second day, our Walker Learning consultant will explore key elements of Walker Learning in the early years of school (ages 5-8) including:
+On the second day our Walker Learning consultant will continue to unpack the key elements of Walker Learning in the early years of school (P/K/R/F -2) including:

 Completing Play Matters – The Importance of Play will contribute 5 hours of NSW Education Standards Authority (NESA) Registered PD addressing 6.2.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.